 The most famous attraction of this small town is undoubtedly, Jonker Street.
 The Jonker Walk is famously known for its lively night markets and the myriads of shops selling everything from handicrafts to snacks.
 Once you are done taking a leisurely stroll on this street, either head to the nearby beach or take a look at a few historic sites.
 The A’Famosa Fort and the Christ Church are the two other most popular tourist attractions in Malacca.

-If all this walking makes you hungry, find a cosy little home-style restaurant or a stylish cafe to stop by and taste the lip-smacking Nyonya cuisine – a fine blend of the Chinese and Malay styles of cooking, unique to this part of the country.
+If all this walking makes you hungry, find a cosy little home-style restaurant or hop across a few of Malacca’s stylish cafes to taste the lip-smacking Nyonya cuisine – a fine blend of the Chinese and Malay styles of cooking, unique to this part of the country.

 How to reach: The best way to get from KL to Malacca is via buses that ply from Kuala Lumpur all day, every day.
 You can easily book a bus ticket online where you can also find the boarding and drop off points based on which bus you choose.